marionettejs/backbone.marionette/readme.md

 **Deprecated Items**

-* [&rarr;] [**Backbone.EventBinder**](https://github.com/marionettejs/backbone.eventbinder): Deprecated w/ Backbone v0.9.9.
+* [&rarr;] [**Backbone.EventBinder**](https://github.com/marionettejs/backbone.eventbinder): Deprecated w/ Backbone v0.9.9 and higher.
 An event binding manager for Backbone v0.9.2, to facilitate binding and unbinding of events

 ### The Wiki: Sample Apps, Tutorials, And Much More